 I started by attaching the mirror to the center of the lazy susan using wood glue.
 Take the felt bumpers off the back of the mirror first.
 The mirror was slipping a little so I used tape to keep it in place until it dried.

 I couldn’t clamp it because I was worried about breaking the mirror so I put a piece of cloth on top, then stacked on some heavy plates.
 Let it set over night to dry completely.

 Now comes the tricky part.
 The lazy susan is pretty heavy and there was no way to get the bottom part off.
 I even took it to my neighbor who has every tool in the world and he couldn’t figure it out.
-The lazy susan is made really well!
+So just know this lazy susan is made really well!
 Anyway, I had a great idea of using a strap from an old purse and some rope to hang it from.
 I love the detail and interest the strap adds to the mirror.

 Here’s a close-up of how I tied the rope to the strap.
-Really simple and it holds tight.
+It’s really simple and it holds tight.
 The knot probably has a name but I don’t know what it is.

 I used super glue gel to secure the strap to the mirror.
 Hold the strap securely to the lazy susan until the glue dries.
 It worried me that it wasn’t going to hold but it’s been a few days and it’s done really well.

 The strap is attached with super glue all the way to the clips.
 You could also use a belt and add clips to it if you aren’t lucky enough to have an old purse strap.

-I love how it turned out and even more that it only cost a total of $14.50.
+I love how it turned out and even more how much it cost.